-Selected Federal and Illinois income tax forms, as well as reproducible forms, are available are generally available beginning late January through April each year.
+Selected Federal and Illinois income tax forms, as well as reproducible forms, are generally available beginning late January through April each year.

 Select “GAPLD” as your wireless connection; no password required.
 The library provides a wireless network that allows people with Wi-Fi capability on their laptops and other mobile devices to access the Internet using the library’s connection for free.
 You can also print to library printers and access library databases.